of Sights: 14

 1) Centennial Olympic Park (must see)

-Built by the Atlanta Committee for the Olympic Games (ACOG) as part of the infrastructure improvements for the Centennial 1996 Summer Olympics, this park plays host to millions of visitors a year as well as several events, including a summer popular music concert series (Wednesday WindDown) and an annual Independence Day concert and fireworks display.
-It covers 21 acres (85,000 sq m) and can be divided into The Great Lawn, Centennial Plaza, and the Visitor Center.
+Built by the Atlanta Committee for the Olympic Games as part of the infrastructure for the 1996 Summer Olympics, Centennial Olympic Park welcomes millions of visitors each year and regularly hosts large events, including a popular summer concert series and an annual Independence Day concert and fireworks display.
+The park is organized into several distinct areas, including The Great Lawn, Centennial Plaza, and the Visitor Information Center.

 Tip: